From Observations to States: Latent Time Series Forecasting: Theoretical Analysis

 where $\mathcal{E}$ denotes the frozen encoder of the pre-trained AutoEncoder, and $\langle \cdot,\cdot \rangle_{F}$ denotes the inner product~(vectorized when applicable).
 We denote $\mathbf{Z}_Y=\mathcal{E}(\mathbf{Y})$.

 Using in-batch samples~$\mathbf{Y}'$, the InfoNCE objective provides a tractable contrastive estimator and yields a lower bound as follows:

 and it satisfies:

 where $\mathcal{B}$ denotes the mini-batch.
-While InfoNCE establishes a rigorous lower bound on mutual information, computing the normalization term over large batches can be computationally expensive.
-Inspired by non-contrastive methods like SimSiam~\cite{chen2021exploring} and BYOL~\cite{grill2020bootstrap}, we hypothesize that the alignment of positive pairs is the primary driver for feature consistency in our specific forecasting setup~\cite{hu2025bridging}.
-Thus, we adopt a simplified objective that maximizes the cosine similarity between predicted and ground-truth representations:
+While InfoNCE establishes a rigorous lower bound on mutual information, computing its normalization term over large batches can be computationally expensive.
+Moreover, since the frozen encoder $\mathcal{E}$ provides a fixed reference manifold, \emph{positive-pair alignment is the dominant driver of feature consistency} in our forecasting setup, while contrastive repulsion of negatives offers diminishing returns~\cite{chen2021exploring, grill2020bootstrap, hu2026bridging}.
+We therefore adopt a simplified objective that maximizes the cosine similarity between predicted and ground-truth representations: